 Youngblood, who won two Society of Professional Journalists Mark of Excellence awards and two Texas Intercollegiate Press Association awards during his time at Baylor, added three Associated Press Managing Editors writing awards while with the ARN.

-But he’s far more proud of his two children: 7-year-old son Gavin, who has inherited his father’s love for sports (especially baseball), and 3-year-old daughter Nevaeh Grace, an adventurous future athlete with boundless energy.
+But he’s far more proud of his two children: son Gavin, who has inherited his father’s love for sports (especially baseball), and daughter Nevaeh Grace, an adventurous future athlete with boundless energy.

 Daniel and Jessica, an elementary school teacher in Abilene Independent School District, celebrated 10 years of marriage on June 28, 2018.
-They spend most of their free time at home with their kids and two pets, a 100-pound hound dog named Albus and an orange tabby cat named Nigel, squeezing in Netflix “dates” when possible.
+They spend most of their free time at home with their kids and two pets, a 100-pound lab mix named Cooper and an three-legged cat named Smokey, squeezing in Netflix “dates” when possible.